FinnTheHero/FinnGet/README.md

 ## Installation
 **! important !**

-**FinnGet requires execution policy to be set as RemoteSigned** **Open PowerShell as an administrator and run the following command**
+**FinnGet requires execution policy to be set as RemoteSigned.**
+**Open PowerShell as an administrator and run the following command.**
 ```powershell
 Set-ExecutionPolicy RemoteSigned
 ```
-**This will make local scripts executable, but remote scripts will still need to be signed** **However, it still not work on windows11**
+**This will make local scripts executable, but remote scripts will still need to be signed.**
+**However, it still not work on windows11**
 ### Windows10
 **Note: At the time of writing this README, the project is not yet available on the PowerShell Gallery.**